 Yes, there are few material search engines out there, and yes, there were made individual attempts of selling raw materials via marketplaces/e-commerce platforms.

-The problem with search engines and e-commerce platforms is this; they do not take out the main friction of the customer journey in the paint & coatings industry.
+The problem with search engines and e-commerce platforms for the chemical industry is this; they do not take out the main friction of the customer journey in the paint & coatings industry.

 The main problem is that the supply chain in the paint & coatings industry still relies on papers, catalogs, emails, and telephone calls.
 That is the main stumbling block of moving forward to true digitalization.